7 months ago

 UK-headquartered language services provider (LSP) thebigword has appointed Garry Levitt, former VP at Welocalize, as the new Chief Revenue Officer (CRO).

-The news comes after Nihat Arkan joined the company as CEO in July 2018 with founder Larry Gould transitioning to executive chairman of the board.
-When Slator wrote about Akran’s appointment in July, thebigword was still in the process of hiring a new CRO to join the exec team.
+The news comes after Nihat Arkan joined the company as CEO in June 2018 with founder Larry Gould transitioning to executive chairman of the board.
+When Slator wrote about Arkan’s appointment in July, thebigword was still in the process of hiring a new CRO to join the exec team.

 Gould said in the recent company press release that Levitt’s appointment completes the “reorganization of the board, a programme we have been undertaking over the last six months”.